Close

 Distant view of The Cliff Palace taken at the top of the cliff, at Mesa Verde (now a national park), Colorado, ca.1900

-Ruins of the first Indian cliff dwellings in Canyon de Chelly, ca.1900
+Indian cliff dwellings -- White House -- in the Canyon de Chelly, ca.1900

 Similar tones